Statue of Leif Erikson (Boston): History

 The memorial was commissioned by the baking powder magnate Eben Norton Horsford, prompted by conversations with Ole Bull and others, to promote the idea of Norse exploration of North America.
-Its dedication in October 1887 included a big parade through Boston Common to Faneuil Hall, where Governor Oliver Ames and other dignitaries spoke.
+Its dedication on October 29, 1887 included a big parade through Boston Common to Faneuil Hall, where Governor Oliver Ames and other dignitaries spoke.

 Whitney corresponded with Frederick Law Olmsted about the placement of the monument and its landscaping.
-It was later moved for a road realignment.
+The monument was moved, soon after November 1917, to allow for the realignment of Commonwealth Avenue.
 The site was surveyed as part of the Smithsonian Institution's "Save Outdoor Sculpture!" program in 1993.
 Corrosion was treated in 2007 and an acrylic protective coating was applied.

 Copies

-Late in 1887 a copy, Leif, the Discoverer, was placed in Juneau Park in Milwaukee, Wisconsin.
+Late in 1887, a copy, Leif, the Discoverer by Anne Whitney, was placed in Juneau Park in Milwaukee, Wisconsin.

 Bertha Palmer requested the plaster cast of the statue for the 1893 World's Columbian Exposition.
 This was bronzed and displayed there, then later at the Smithsonian Institution, until it was placed in storage.
+Eventually the bronzed plaster was incorporated into the collection of the National Museum of Women in the Arts.